 “It was a shock to all of us.
 It affected all of us, not just him.
 It’s a thing to learn to embrace, but I might never wrap my head around it,” said Carolyn Miller, Paul’s mother.
-Forced to live with his vision loss, Miller also struggled with losing his independence.
+Forced to live with vision loss, Miller also struggled with losing his independence.

 “Even though the surgery went well, I was in a bad place.
-Visiting hours were restricted because of COVID, so the staff and everyone that dealt with my case really became a lifeline,” said Miller.
-“Being in a hospital is just icky, but through this entire process, I have discovered a new profound appreciation for medical staff.
-Nurses in particular.”
-When asked for specific stand-out moments, he replied saying, “The whole time was like playing the ‘greatest hits’ of fantastic people.”
+Visiting hours were restricted because of COVID, so the staff and everyone who dealt with my case really became a lifeline,” said Miller.
+“Being in a hospital is just icky, but through this entire process, I have discovered a profound new appreciation for medical staff.
+Nurses in particular.
+The whole time was like playing the ‘greatest hits’ of fantastic people.”

 Carolyn, Miller’s mom, chimed in saying, “I think they all deserve one of those DAISY awards,” referring to a national accolade for outstanding nursing.

 Grateful for the services UMMC provides, both Paul and Carolyn hope his story can help others who might be in the same situation.
-“A bad hand was dealt, but I played it poorly.
-I wish I had gotten the right help 6 months earlier.”
+“I got dealt a bad hand, but I played it poorly.
+I wish I had gotten the right help six months earlier.”